 Would I put any of the new cards on our list of top 6 cards in the game?
 Absolutely not.
 Will I include them in future decks?
 For sure.
 There are also a bunch of Pokemon such as Pikachu VMAX that are pretty bad at the moment, but have a ton of potential if the game gives them the right kind of Trainer cards in the future.

-I’m just hoping that the upcoming Shiny Star V and the February expansions will do something to really change the Pokemon TCG Online meta around.
+I’m just hoping that the upcoming Shiny Star V expansion, Shining Legends, and the other early-2021 expansions will do something to really change the Pokemon TCG Online meta around.